 Foreign exchange gains or losses resulting from the settlement of such transactions and from the translation as at a reporting date of assets and liabilities denominated in foreign currencies are reflected in profit or loss.
-There were no significant gains or losses arising from transactions denominated in currencies other than the functional currency for the years ended December 31, 2019 and 2018.
+There were no significant gains or losses arising from transactions denominated in currencies other than the functional currency for the three months ended March 31, 2020 and 2019.